ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

 ### Modifying the Animations

-Since we're making a magic staff and not a typical gun, we get to change the animations to something more fitting!
+Since we're making a magic staff and not a typical gun, we get to change the animations to something more fitting.

 1. Select the Fire Staff `weapon`.
 In the Weapon section of the Properties window, change the **Animation Stance** to "2hand_staff_stance" so that it looks better when you're walking around holding the staff.
 2. On the AttackAbility that already exists on the weapon, change the **Animation** in the Properties window to "2hand_staff_magic_bolt" as well.